IBM/openshift-mongodb-enterprise-operator-example/README.md

 > IMPORTANT: For OpenShift on IBM Cloud clusters, you must reload all your worker nodes for the pull secrets from the registration step to apply.
 Then you can proceed below.

-Once you're done registering your OpenShift cluster, you can now proceed on installing the MongoDB Enterprise Advanced Operator in the Marketplace.
+Once you're done registering your OpenShift cluster, you can now install the MongoDB Enterprise Advanced Operator in the Marketplace.

 To install, go to the main page of the [Red Hat Marketplace](https://marketplace.redhat.com/en-us) and search for MongoDB.

 ![mongodb-marketplace](docs/images/mongodb-marketplace.png)

-Select the **MongoDB Enterprise Advanced from IBM** and select the **Free Trial** option.
-This would give you 30 days to try it out.
-Once you've done that, you should be redirected to the software page, if not - click on the **Workspace** > **My Software** on the top of the page then click on the MongoDB Enterprise.
+Select the **MongoDB Enterprise Advanced from IBM** and select the **Free Trial** option to get a 30-day trial.
+Next, you should be redirected to the software page.
+If not, click on the **Workspace** > **My Software** at the top of the page and select **MongoDB Enterprise**.

 ![mongodb-software](docs/images/mongodb-software.png)

-Now at the Operators tab, you can click on **Install operator** then choose your cluster for the **Target clusters** section and for the **Namespace Scope**, from the drop-down select **mongodb** namespace which you created in step 1.
+On the Operators tab, you can click on **Install operator** and choose your cluster for the **Target clusters** section.
+For the Namespace Scope, from the drop-down select the **mongodb** namespace which you created in step 1.

 ![mongodb-operator](docs/images/mongodb-operator-install.png)

 You should now be back on the Operators tab on your MongoDB Enterprise software page.
-It would say the **Status** is **Up to date** when it's ready.
+The Status says **Up to date** when it's ready.

 ![mongo up to date](docs/images/mongodb-ready.png)

-You can now proceed to the next step when you see the status above.
+When you see that status, move on to Step 3.

 ### 3. Install MonogDB Resources

-Now that you've installed the MongoDB Enterprise Operator, you can now deploy the custom resources it provides (MongoDB Deployment, Ops Manager, Users).
+Now that you've installed the MongoDB Enterprise Operator, you can deploy the custom resources it provides (MongoDB Deployment, Ops Manager, Users).

-To deploy a MongoDB, you'll need an Ops Manager.
+To deploy a MongoDB, you need an Ops Manager.
 The Ops Manager is the management platform for your MongoDB clusters.

-Review the `deployment/0-ops-manager.yaml` file.
-This deploys the Ops Manager and a secret for the initial login.
+Review the `deployment/0-ops-manager.yaml` file which deploys the Ops Manager and a secret for the initial login.
 Deploy using the command:

 ```
 oc apply -f deployment/0-ops-manager.yaml
 ```

 The Ops Manager will also deploy a database with 3 replicas.
 Wait for the `STATE (OPSMANAGER)` to be `Running`.

-To check,
+To check, use:

 ```
 oc get opsmanagers